cookiengineer/pacman-backup/README.md

 ## Share Updates via USB Drive

-In the below example, make sure that `pacman-usbstick` is writable.
+In the below example, make sure that `pacman-usbdrive` is writable.
 Replace the path with the correct one that points to your mounted USB drive.

 **Step 1**: